Zhiling05/Summer-Project/Pathway/Optometrist/Decision_tree/2_Known_diagnosis_of_pseudopapilloedema_with_change_in_disc_appearance_and_or_acuity_fields.md

 Identify possible patient visit scenarios:
 - Asymptomatic routine vision examination
 - With headache but no red flag symptoms
-- With visual symptoms suggestive of increased intracranial pressure (e.g., transient blurred vision, diplopia)
+- With visual symptoms suggestive of increased intracranial pressure
 - With headache red flag symptoms